Civil and Environmental Engineering

 Equivalent with EPIC267,

-Design II builds on the design processes introduced in Design I, focusing on open-ended problem solving in which students integrate teamwork and communication with the use of computer software, AutoCAD and Civil3D, as tools to solve engineering problems.
+(I, II) Design II builds on the design processes introduced in Design I, focusing on open-ended problem solving in which students integrate teamwork and communication with the use of computer software, AutoCAD and Civil3D, as tools to solve engineering problems.
 Projects often include planning, due diligence, construction document preparation, and site certification processes in the context of land development projects.
-Prerequisite: EDNS151 or EDNS155 or EDNS192 or HNRS115.
+Prerequisite: EDNS151 or EDNS155 or EDNS192 or HNRS115 or Grandey First-Year Honors Experience (HNRS198A and HNRS198B.

 (I, II) Pilot course or special topics course.
 Topics chosen from special interests of instructor(s) and student(s).
 Usually the course is offered only once.
 Prerequisite: none.
 Variable credit; 1 to 6 credit hours.
 Repeatable for credit under different titles.